VASTDynamics/Vaporizer2/README.md

 - Five freely editable MSEG envelopes with loop function and DAW timecode sync
 - Five LFOs (per voice - means up to 80 LFOs in total) with smooth generation optimized for lowest frequencies with ramp and phase that can be set per voice or global - can be synced to the DAW
 ### Arpeggiator and Step Sequencers
-- Built-in arpeggiator that is freely editable and supports polyphonic modes, hold and midi file drag and drop
+- Built-in arpeggiator that is freely editable and supports polyphonic modes, hold and midi file drag and drop and can be synced to the DAW
 - Three step sequencers that can be synced to the DAW
-- All parameter knobs / sliders automatable and support manual editing for exact parameter values
-- Support for MIDI Polyphonic Expression (MPE): receive MPE MIDI dimensions (X/Y/Z) pitchbend, aftertouch (freely assignable), release velocity / lift (controlled via MSEG) and brightness / timbre (freely assignable) form supported controllers for highly expressive control options
-- State of the art preset management system with tags, free text search, file system folder management and ratings
-- General setting of wavetable frequency characteristics: sharp (ideal filtering), soft (butterworth filtering), dull (linear)
-- Comes with a daily growing number of presets – free regular updates on the website
 ### Plug-in editor user interface
 - Easy to use and intuitive user interface that is freely scalable and resizable even up to 4k and more with many drag and drop features and many graphical components, e.g. audio-out oscilloscope, filter response, MSEG / LFO / ARP
 - Polyphonic real-time visualization of parameter modulations